Greetings Fellow Compatriots, July 2016 I wrote you my maiden ‘Peace Letter’ on this same topic prior to the December 2016 elections in Ghana.

 Ghana is among the few African countries that have not experienced any form of large-scale violence or civil war since independence in March 1957.
 So, Ghana has often been described at both the local and international levels as an oasis of peace and stability on a continent besieged by conflicts.
 Further, Ghana has since 1992 witnessed peaceful transitions of political power.
 Besides, Ghana has played and continues to play an active role in resolving conflicts and maintaining peace in Africa and beyond.

 The Ghana Armed Forces and the Police Service have been at the forefront of peacekeeping operations in Liberia, Sierra Leone, Rwanda, Sudan, Israel, Nepal, Lebanon and Cambodia among others.
 Further, Ghana has accepted and hosted a significant number of refugees from some West Africa subregion states like Liberia and Cote D'Ivoire.
 It is for this and other related factors that the American Fund for Peace in 2009 was prompted to describe Ghana as a peaceful and stable country in Africa.
 Now that I have informed you about Ghana’s peace and democracy reputation let me also advise you on the costs of violence.

 The Costs of Violence

 Africa is ragged with cases of armed conflicts and struggles over political posts among others.
 Political power struggle is a key cause of violence among groups in Africa.
-In Africa, women and children are the most affected before, during and after an election or political violence.
-Yet, these vulnerable groups have no major role in creating the conflicts, but the most vulnerable.
-For example, one million people died, and 250 000 women and girls were victims of some form of sexual violence with 66 per cent of the raped victims testing positive for HIV/AIDS after the Rwandan genocide in 1994.
+In Africa, women and children are the most affected before, during, and after an election or political violence.
+Yet, these vulnerable groups have no major role in creating conflicts, but the most vulnerable.
+For example, one million people died, and 250 000 women and girls were victims of some form of sexual violence with 66 percent of the raped victims testing positive for HIV/AIDS after the Rwandan genocide in 1994.